 Backend: The backend, or server-side, handles the business logic, data processing, and communication with databases.
 Popular backend technologies include programming languages like Python, Ruby, Java, and PHP, along with frameworks such as Django, Ruby on Rails, Spring, and Laravel.

 Database: The database stores and manages the application's data.
 Common database management systems include MySQL, PostgreSQL, MongoDB, and Oracle.
 The choice of database depends on factors like data structure, scalability, and performance requirements.
+For those considering Oracle, the Oracle CDC (Change Data Capture) functionality is particularly valuable, as it allows for real-time tracking of data changes, ensuring that your database stays synchronized and up-to-date across all applications.

 A tech stack can be further divided into several layers: